13XAVI/market-place-api/README.md

 ## Overview

-Marketplace API provides endpoints to manage users, products, orders, reviews, and transactions within an online marketplace.
+Marketplace API provides endpoints to manage users, products, orders, reviews, within an online marketplace.
 It allows buyers to browse and purchase products, while sellers can list, update, and manage their inventory.
 The API supports authentication, role-based access,It allows users manage products, place orders, manage their accounts, and perform other related activities

 ## Documentation